jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/dvrk/dvrk_console/stereo-display.rst

 side-by-side stream, adds optional video and dVRK status overlays, and renders through GStreamer OpenGL sinks.

-Run it with a :doc:`stereo-display-configuration`:
+Run it with a :ref:`dvrk-stereo-display-configuration`:

 .. code-block:: bash